SKyles98/100-days-of-code/r1-log.md

 - Beginning to understand it much better how powerful interfaces are in allowing for loose coupling between controller and views

 ### R1D4
+ - Redisigned UI of the home screen to incorporate searchbar
+ - Learned about Shimmer layout for non obtrusive loading

 ### R1D5